OGcanviz/tutorial-introduction-to-NGINX/README.md

 - Expose a Kubernetes Deployment
 - Test a Kubernetes Deployment

-> **Note:** You will need to repeat those steps for each of the samples in this article.
+> **Note:** You will need to repeat these steps for each of the samples in this article.

 #### 7.2.1.
 Create ConfigMap object